obinexus/aerial-combat-system/senantic-core-protocol/protocol-table.md

 * Supports human intent while preserving ecosystem limits.
 * If new human is unavailable, drone defaults to conditional autonomy.

 > Drones adapt, learn, and remember—but always within protocol.
-> "Assign me, and I will act.
+"Assign me, and I will act.
 Reassign me, and I will evolve."

+---

+## 🌱 Survival and Engagement Protocols

+### 🔄 Survival Protocol

+Designed to ensure that human and AI actors maintain continuity during stress, disconnection, or battlefield distress.

+**Primary Directives:**

+* Request essentials first (Water, Food, Shelter)
+* Send distress signals with current role, state, and location
+* Prioritize return to **Stable Nodes** or **Known Ecosystem Anchors** (e.g. Ship Base, Logistic Drone Point)

+**Emergency Override:**

+* If role is ambiguous, ecosystem will reassign survival identity based on active logs and need proximity

+### 🚨 Engagement Protocol

+Designed to classify action types under duress.

+**Ask Yourself:**

+1. Are you defending, attacking, or retrieving?
+2. Are you near support?
+3. Can you trust the AI layer or request human command?

+**Command Routing:**

+* Human: Issue request via UI or emergency shoutcode
+* AI: Broadcast signal pulse and classification
+* Mixed Units: Follow last known logic state unless overridden by human

+---

+> The ecosystem learns who you are, even if you forget.
+What matters is you’re alive long enough to remember again.